 We’ll have an overnight stay in homestay/hotel.

 We’ll start with our breakfast and move towards the ITBP camp.
 Sit and enjoy the beautiful view of the Baspa Valley from around the camp and a majestic view of the snow-clad mountains.
 We'll return from the camp to have our lunch and move towards the other side of the Baspa River for a short-day hike while enjoying the forest area along the Baspa River.

 Sit beside the river to enjoy the view from the other side of the ITBP camp.

-Return to the campsite for a gorgeous sunset and dinner around the bonfire.
+Return to the hotel/homestay for a gorgeous sunset and dinner around the bonfire.

 Kagyupa Temple at Chitkul offers a beautiful, ancient idol of Shakyamuni Buddha.
 The carvings of four kings in four different directions on the doors are worth admiring.
 The Kagyu or Kagyupa is one of six main schools of Tibetan Buddhism.
 The morning prayer at the temple on Sunday is considered very important by the locals.

 Witness the prayer and start your journey back to Shimla.